 My latest Western Novel, just released in June 2020, is Beyond the Horizon.
 If you liked Two Hearts or just like a good Western read, I think you will enjoy the ride.

 Bert, his left shoulder bleeding, came up the street with a sour look on his face and rolled Willie’s body over with the toe of his boot.
 As the body turned over, a growing pile of gold coins spilled out of Willie’s shredded, bullet-riddled shirt.
 Bert quickly understood the reason why the man had been able to take several gunshots to his midsection without so much as receiving a nick.
 Though the face he looked down at was now missing its left eye and had been bloodied, Bert could still easily identify it as Willie Dunhill’s.
-He was sickened by the high price Phil Roberts had paid for tracking down the wily, one-armed snake.
+He was sickened by the high price Phil Roberts had paid for tracking down the wily, one-armed gunslinger.
 Bert had his own theory on Willie’s probable paymaster for all the gold that now laid in a pile next to his lifeless body.

 “Well son, you best give me that pistol now,” Bert said to John, who was still lying in the middle of the street, pistol in hand.